robin-dc/Flappy-Bird/README.md

-# A FLAPPY BIRD : JUST AN ANIMATION
+# FLAPPY BIRD : JUST AN ANIMATION

 scroll to middle to see the animation